5 Best Practices for Battery Energy Storage Systems

 A Guide to Battery Energy Storage System Components

 Battery energy storage plays an essential role in today’s energy mix.
-As well as commercial and industrial applications battery energy storage enables electric grids to become more flexible and resilient.
-It allows grid operators to store energy generated by solar and wind at times when those resources are abundant and then discharge that energy at a later time when needed.
+As well as commercial and industrial applications, battery energy storage enables electric grids to become more flexible and resilient.
+It allows grid operators to store energy generated by solar and wind at times when those resources are abundant and discharge that energy later when needed.

 For anyone working within the energy storage industry, especially developers and EPCs, it is essential to have a general understanding of critical battery energy storage system components and how those components work together.